First Book Manuscript Workshop Competition

 A 500-word narrative explaining why and how this opportunity will be important to the process of completing the work.
 Please indicate a schedule for completion, and how this seminar will aid in that goal.
 In this narrative, applicants should include a brief statement specifying their tenure and/or promotion timelines.

 On the cover sheet, please indicate two scholars, external to UTM, who you would like as an external reader—a more senior person whose opportunity to know your work would be beneficial to your career and who is likely to provide substantive and useful feedback.
 Please indicate ranked order, as we’ll only be inviting one and need a back-up if the first person declines.

-Proposals must be saved in the above order as a single PDF and sent via email attachment to Rong Wu firstname.lastname@example.org by 5 PM (EST) on Friday, April 16, 2021 (Extended Deadline).
+Proposals must be saved in the above order as a single PDF and sent via email attachment to Rong Wu firstname.lastname@example.org by 5 PM (EST) on Monday, March 21, 2022.
 Please include the phrase “First Book Manuscript Workshop” in the subject line.

-Successful applicants will be asked to provide the following, with a quick turn-around in the first week of April, a list of prospective invitees to the workshop.
+Successful applicants will be asked to provide a list of prospective invitees to the workshop.
 This would be a list of 9 faculty members or other peers you would like to invite to read the manuscript, provide feedback, and participate in the workshop.
 You will be asked to provide names, titles, department affiliations and emails.
 We ask that most of these colleagues be from the University of Toronto, in order to build collegiality here, but since this a virtual workshop, up to 3 people on the list can be faculty members/peers from outside the University of Toronto.

 Adjudication Criteria and Process: